CCOG for AMT 108 Winter 2025

 • Demonstration of adequate improvement in areas of weakness through selective exit testing, by written, oral, and practical methods.

-• Perform practical projects as assigned by the instructor for additional training in areas of deficiency and for the purpose of demonstrating the Core Competencies as defined by the FAA Practical Test Standards (PTS).
+• Perform practical projects, as assigned by the instructor, for additional training in areas of deficiency, and for the purpose of demonstrating satisfactory competence of the skills identified in the FAA Airman Certification Standards (ACS).

 • Demonstrate awareness of work skills and practices relative to the Aviation Maintenance industry.